 Revised Purchase Order Price: The lump sum amount added to the Purchase Order Price by this Change Order is six thousand U.S. dollars ($6,000.00).
 Summary of the Purchase Amount through this Change Order Number 1 is as follows:

-Original Purchase Order Price USD 12,122,130
+Original Purchase Order Price USD $12,122,130

-Purchase Amount through Change Order number 1 USD 12,128,130
+Purchase Order Price through Change Order Number 1 $USD 12,128,130

 PART III TERMS AND CONDITIONS

-1. The terms and conditions of this Change Order number 1 are as set forth in the Purchase Order Agreement except as otherwise amended pursuant to the terms of this Change Order number 1.
+1. All other terms and conditions of the Agreement are hereby incorporated in to this Change Order Number 1 by reference except as otherwise amended pursuant to the terms of this Change Order Number 1.

 2. The effective date of this Change Order Number 1 shall be September 20, 2001.